Write NOMAD Schemas in YAML¶

 be simple units (or their aliases) or complex expressions.
 Here are a few examples:

-While you can use all kinds of units in your uploaded schemas, the build-in NOMAD schema (Metainfo) uses only SI units.
+While you can use all kinds of units in your uploaded schemas, the built-in NOMAD schema (Metainfo) uses only SI units.

 Sub-sections define a part-of-relationship between two sections.
 Sub-section definitions are properties of the parent section definition and name a child